 Learn how to draw a great looking Chocolate Cake with easy, step-by-step drawing instructions, and video tutorial.
-You can now easily create a beautiful Chocolate Cake drawing.

 “Qu'ils mangent de la brioche;”

 - Attributed to French queen Marie-Antoinette